Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: System Model and Problem Formulation

-A \ac{lwa} is comprised of two parallel metal plates separated by a distance $b$.
-One of the plates has a slit of length $L$, as illustrated in Fig.~\ref{fig:LWA}.
-Alternatively, one can use typical \ac{cmos} technology to fabricate \acp{lwa} \cite{CMOS_LWA}.
-As a wideband THz signal travels between the plates, it emerges from the slit in various \acp{aod} \cite{ghasempour2020single}.
-The emission angle alters monotonically for different frequency components, thus creating a {\em THz rainbow} at the \ac{lwa} output.
-The propagation of the signal along the $L$-length slit radiates spectral components in directed beams, in a manner that bears some similarity to synthetic apertures generated by moving devices~\cite{moreira2013tutorial}.
-In particular, a spectral component at frequency $f$ is radiated at azimuthal angle \cite{ghasempour2020single} as follows:
+At THz frequencies, \acp{lwa} are commonly constructed using two parallel metal plates, although other implementations exist, including those fabricated using typical \ac{cmos} technology \cite{CMOS_LWA}.
+Parallel-plate waveguides have been experimentally demonstrated for \ac{lwa} applications, with studies highlighting their simplicity and low-cost fabrication~\cite{ghasempour2020single, ghasempour2020leakytrack, guerboukha2023conformal}.
+The plates are separated by a distance denoted by $b$, and one of the plates has a slit of length $L$, as illustrated in Fig.~\ref{fig:LWA}.
+While this structure is relatively bulky, it is inexpensive to produce, and similar designs have been integrated with CMOS-based transceivers~\cite{THz_Prism_2021}.
+As a wideband THz signal travels between the plates, it emerges from the slit at various \acp{aod} \cite{ghasempour2020single}.
+The emission angle changes monotonically for different frequency components, creating a {\em THz rainbow} effect at the \ac{lwa} output.
+The propagation profile of the signal along the $L$-length slit radiates spectral components in directed beams in a manner that bears some similarity to synthetic apertures generated by moving devices~\cite{moreira2013tutorial}.
+To formulate this mathematically, a spectral component at frequency $f$ is radiated at azimuthal angle $\phi_f$, as follows~\cite{ghasempour2020single}:

 where $c$ is the speed of light.
-As $\phi_f$ grows inversely to $f$, higher frequencies are emitted at lower angles relative to the plate's axis.
-Each directed monochromatic beam's angular width around its maximum emission angle depends on the \ac{lwa} parameters $L$ and $b$, and the frequency $f$.
-Specifically, the diffraction pattern at angle $\phi$ and frequency $f$ is \cite{ghasempour2020single}:
+Since $\phi_f$ is inversely proportional to $f$, it can be easily concluded that {\em{higher}} frequencies are emitted at {\em{smaller}} angles relative to the plate's axis.

+The angular width of each directed monochromatic beam around its maximum emission angle depends on the \ac{lwa} parameters $L$ and $b$, and decreases as the frequency $f$ increases.
+In particular, as experimentally shown in \cite{ghasempour2020single}, the diffraction pattern at angle $\phi$ and frequency $f$ can be faithfully modeled as \cite{kludze2022quasi,sutinjo2008radiation}: